MTAhere04/Library-Management-System/README.md

 # Library-Management-System
-Library Mangement System implemented using java along with OOP's concepts this is a simple mini project which takes the user's choice as input such as whether to create a new patron or to borrow a new book etc. as this is my first solo project using java programming language along with OOP's there is sure to be many disparities. feel free to mark them out and use the code as you may.
+Library Mangement System implemented using java along with OOP's concepts
+The Library Management System is a Java-based application that allows users to manage books, patrons, and transactions within a library environment.

+Features
+Book Management: Add, remove, and update book details including title, author, and availability.
+Patron Management: Register new patrons with their name and contact information.
+Borrowing: Patrons can borrow books from the library, with due dates automatically calculated.
+User-Friendly-Interface: The interface rather basic as it uses switch operation to navigate